 However, these are great options for short trips, picnics, and anyone on a budget.
 In this price range, check out the Carhartt Cooler Backpack ($90), REI Co-op Cool Trail Pack Cooler ($100), or Titan by Arctic Zone Deep Freeze 30 Can Ice Wall Backpack Cooler ($70).
 There’s also the Eddie Bauer Recycled Bygone Backpack Cooler ($70).

 There are oodles of backpack coolers out there now.
-Based on our testing, the products listed in our guide are all well-made options.
-Each design prioritizes its own unique features.
+Based on our testing, the products listed in our guide are all very well-made options that don’t leak, offer good or excellent ice retention, and have a variety of features to support your adventures.
+Each design prioritizes its own unique components.
 For instance, some are completely streamlined with zero pockets while others are loaded with spots for dry cargo.
+Other designs have extra accessories like bottle openers.

 The best backpack cooler is the one that fits your intended use and needs including the trip length, cargo quantity, and price.